-Veil Brewing Co. honored as best new brewer in Va., third globally
+Veil Brewing Co. honored as best new brewer in Va.; third globally

 “I am very humbled and honored to receive this award,” Tarpey wrote over email.
 “We work extremely hard to create and execute the best beers we possibly are capable of producing.
 We are extremely proud to represent Richmond/Virginia’s flourishing craft beer community.”

-As Tarpey told CBS 6 in his own words during an interview “Behind the Veil” his career began in 2012.
+As Tarpey told CBS 6 in his own words during an interview “Behind the Veil” his career began in Virginia, in October 2010.

 I started at O’Connor in Norfolk, as a shift brewer.
 Then I moved to Portsmouth Brewery in New Hampshire, a well-known brew pub in New England, in 2012.
 I was a shift brewer there for just over a year.